 What can you do to keep your score from dipping after consolidating?

-Credit scores aren’t fixed overnight, so make the most of consolidating your debt by following these simple rules.
+Credit isn’t fixed overnight, so make the most of consolidating your debt by following these simple rules.

 Keep all of your cards open.